Financial Aid at Madrona School

 The program: Madrona School offers financial aid to qualifying families with children in grades 1 through 8, and to a limited number of preschool and kindergarten families.
 To ensure that no child will be forced to leave for reasons of financial hardship once they have committed to the grades program, we offer a three-year financial aid package with an annual re-calculation.

-The process: Madrona School uses the School and Student Service for Financial Aid (SSS) to conduct a preliminary assessment of each family's fiscal strength.
+The process: Madrona School uses the School and Student Service for Financial Aid (SSS) to conduct an independent preliminary assessment of each family's fiscal strength.
 The SSS formula takes into account many factors including the number of children in private school, the ages of the parents (years to retirement), savings and other assets, debt and exceptional medical expenses.

 To apply for financial aid, parents must submit an application and the prior year tax returns via SSS by February 15th (or with your application for new families) online at sssbynais.org.
 Madrona School's code is 3535.
 Question 25 on the SSS form -- how much can be contributed toward tuition -- is of particular importance.
 The strength of Madrona School rests in each member of the parent body paying as much toward tuition as possible.
 Once the report from SSS has been received, parents may meet with Madrona's head of school to finalize financial aid awards for the year.
 In some cases, a meeting will not be necessary.
 Tuition contracts must be signed and returned to the office with applicable enrollment fees no later than two weeks after receipt, to guarantee the financial aid package.